 The owner or operator must report the accident to the Missouri Department of Revenue on the official car accident report form for the state of Missouri.

-In almost every Missouri car accident scenario, insurance coverage is sure to play a key role, so it's important to understand the state's liability auto insurance requirements and other coverage rules that could affect your car accident claim.
+Insurance coverage is sure to play a key role in almost any Missouri car accident scenario, so it's important to understand the state's liability auto insurance requirements and other coverage rules that could affect your car accident claim.
 Get the details on Missouri's car insurance rules.